Celebrating Guru Purnima 2023: A Day to Honor Spiritual Guides

-Guru Purnima (Asadha Purnima, Vyasa Purnima) is a festival of religious and spiritual significance where many Hindus and Buddhists pay homage to their spiritual gurus or teacher.
+Guru Purnima (Asadha Purnima, Vyasa Purnima) is a festival of religious and spiritual significance where many Hindus and Buddhists pay homage to their spiritual gurus or teachers by performing a Guru Purnima Puja.
 It is observed on the full moon day, Purnima, in the Hindu month of Ashadh, which generally falls in the month of June or July.

-According to vedic astrology, the planet Moon on this auspicious date remains in the zodiac Sagittarius ruled by Jupiter and the Purvashadha Nakshatra of Venus.
-Hence the brightness of the Moon on this auspicious day of Purnima, it is believed to dispel darkness away of everyone’s life.
+According to Vedic Astrology, the planet Moon on this auspicious date remains in the sign of Sagittarius ruled by Jupiter and the Purvashadha Nakshatra of Venus.
+Hence the brightness of the Moon on this auspicious day of Purnima, it is believed to dispel darkness away from everyone's life.

 Guru Purnima is the day meant specially for revering the Gurus.
-The great sage Vyasa or Veda Vyasa was born this day, and as he was regarded as a great Guru, the day is observed as a day to give honour and respect to all teachers, Gurus and preceptors.
+The great sage Vyasa or Veda Vyasa was born on this day, and as he was regarded as a great Guru, the day is observed as a day to give honour and respect to all teachers and Gurus.
 A full Moon day or Purnima is believed to be meant for reverence of your Guru.
 The month corresponds to the Tamil month of Aani and in the English calendar, to the period June–July.

 Greatness of Guru Ved Vyasa

-Ved Vyasa is a well known name in Hindu traditions and culture, and he was not just a pre-eminent Guru but also an extra ordinary saint-poet.
-He was a teacher par excellence and is a Guru of Dattatreya, who himself is called the Guru of Gurus and also as the incarnation of the supreme trinity of Brahma, Vishnu, and Mahesha.
+Ved Vyasa is a well known name in Hindu faith and culture, and he was not just a pre-eminent Guru but also an extraordinary saint-poet.
+He was a teacher par excellence and is a Guru of Dattatreya, who himself is called the Guru of Gurus and also as the incarnation of Lord Vishnu who is one among the supreme trinity ( Brahma, Vishnu, and Mahesha).

 It is important to know that the word Veda remains as a prefix to Vyasa’s name, because he was the one who compiled the ancient Vedas and classified them into four parts.
 He has also written the great Indian Epic- Mahabharata, while also composing 18 Puranas, including the most sacred Bhagavata Purana.
 He was the greatest sage of Indian Philosophy and symbolizes the Guru-Shishya (teacher-student) tradition.
 It is also believed that he did the final compilation of the Brahma Sutras on this day of Guru Purnima.